 One of the best things about this recipe is how simple and pure the ingredients are.
 We’re talking only real food, no canned or artificial ingredients kind of foods.
 In fact, if you happen to be growing a summer garden you may already have a bunch of these available to you.

-- Onion.
-Either a sweet or white onion can be used.
-A sweet onion will impart a subtle sweetness to the salsa that helps to balance out the spicy flavors, while a white onion is the more authentic type to use.
+• Onion.
+Either white or sweet can be used.
+Sweet onions will impart a subtle sweetness to the salsa that helps to balance out the spicy flavors, while a white onion is the more authentic type to use.

-- Cilantro.
-No true salsa recipe would be complete without a good bit of cilantro.
+• Cilantro.
+No true salsa recipe would be complete without a good bit of fresh cilantro.
 Make sure you remove the leaves from the stems to get the most flavor.
 Also, pack the cilantro down when measuring it out.
-(You should end up using close to ½ of a bunch.)
+(You should end up using close to ½ of a bunch.
+Check out How to Chop Cilantro and How to Store Cilantro!)

 Best Tomatoes for Salsa